Table of Contents

 This gives you complete control over what you display and when, allowing you to keep content fresh and relevant to your audience - a much better use of your screen space than streaming a TV show you probably have to keep on silent.

-The most popular firestick model - and the one we recommend - is the Amazon Fire TV Stick 4K.
+The most popular Fire stick model is the Amazon Fire TV Stick 4K.
 It costs around $50 and is extremely performant, playing 4k videos without any problem.

-You can do a detailed comparison of all the Fire TV devices here.
-Fugo supports most firestick versions, although older versions have limited support:
+You can find a detailed comparison of all the Fire TV devices here.
+Fugo supports most Fire stick versions, although older versions have limited support - you can see our list of supported & unsupported devices here.

 Advantages of using Amazon Fire TV for digital signage